osrf/ros2multirobotbook/src/hardware.md

 #### Motivation
 RMF uses robot route maps to predict the navigation paths of robots working in the environment.
 RMF generates path predictions for all active robots in the environment which can be used to proactively avoid conflicts between the various robot path plans.
 This is often referred to as "traffic monitoring" in RMF.
 Along with the traffic monitoring, RMF can help enable multi-fleet visualization to building/robot operations staff, improve scheduling of resources (such as lifts and corridors), reduce robot deadlock and more.

 Robot route maps in large buildings are complex and may evolve over time in response to customer requests and building renovations.
-As a result, RoMi-H works best when scripts can automatically import robot route maps, and re-import them in the future after changes are made.
+As a result, RMF works best when scripts can automatically import robot route maps, and re-import them in the future after changes are made.

 #### Minimum Map Information Required
 - list of waypoints or nodes